espensorby/contentful-accordion/README.md

 # Novacare FAQ App

-This is a simple FAQ application built with React, Typescript and Apollo Client.
+This is a simple FAQ application built with React, Typescript, Vite and Apollo Client.
 It fetches Novacare FAQ data from a GraphQL API and displays it in an accordion-style interface.
 This project is part of a job interview process for Novacare.

 ## Installation